 Our profession is underpinned by statistical and social science principles, enabling us to gather information and make verifiable claims about the populations we research.
 This can only be achieved if we include accurate and robust proportions for key sub-samples of the target audiences we claim to represent.
 To be considered valid, either quantitatively or qualitatively, any given study should carefully consider, recruit, and reflect the distribution of the target population of interest.

 Our aim is to ensure that research claiming to be nationally representative (“Nat Rep”) of the UK population or a clearly defined sub-sample of the population, e.g., adults aged 16 years and over, takes into consideration its diversity and is inclusive of all groups within the population.
-More specifically, our aim is that research declared as Nat Rep accurately reflects nationwide representation across ethnicity, gender identity, sexual orientation, and physical disability and/or mental health conditions.
+More specifically, our aim is that research declared as Nat Rep accurately reflects nationwide representation across ethnicity, sexual orientation, and physical disability and/or mental health conditions.

 The perspectives of those in minority groups can be underrepresented, meaning they may not be widely heard or understood, and thus do not help inform decision-making that impacts them.
 Moreover, even when they are heard, the narrative is often in danger of being focused on subgroups or formulated without a clear understanding or respect of their uniqueness.
 As such, this can lead to misunderstandings and the perpetuation of restrictive, and potentially harmful, stereotypes.
 Our sector plays an important role in creating visibility of the experiences, needs and perspectives of these groups.
 Not only is this powerful in and of itself, but it also has positive commercial and policy implications for research buyers, enabling them to understand and serve diverse audiences better.